What is Social Studies about?

 - social and community services such as human resources manager, policy advisor & analyst, settlement worker, nurse, lawyer, researcher, advocate, entrepreneur, international relations advisor

-- services such as administrators, liaison, support worker, emergency services
+- services such as administrator, liaison, support worker, emergency services

 - creative industries such as actor, director, event manager, presenter, author, copy writer, communications advisor